edtechjeff/HowTo/Azure/VPN/CreateBasicVPN.md

-# Using some basic commands you could create a P2P VPn connection into Azure
+# Using some basic commands you could create a P2P VPN connection into Azure

 ```
 $location = "eastus2"